authzforce/core/README.md

 For more information, see the Javadoc of  [EmbeddedPdpBasedAuthzInterceptorTest](pdp-testutils/src/test/java/org/ow2/authzforce/core/pdp/testutil/test/pep/cxf/EmbeddedPdpBasedAuthzInterceptorTest.java).

 ## Extensions
-Experimental features (see #features section) are provided as extensions.
+Experimental features (see [Features](#Features) section) are provided as extensions.
 If you want to use them, you need to use this Maven dependency (which depends on the `authzforce-ce-core-pdp-engine` already) instead:
 * groupId: `org.ow2.authzforce`;
 * artifactId: `authzforce-ce-core-pdp-testutils`;
 * packaging: `jar`